If You Had To Pick Just One…

 Wife of the Equipping Minister Taught by Professor Cindy McCoy.
 (Tuesdays; Aug 29 – Nov 14) Two credit hours.

 This 11-week class is a crash-course in the practical issues ministry wives face.
 Mrs. McCoy’s class takes a whole woman approach, with topics like managing your home and cultivating personal evangelism, maintaining the spiritual disciplines, living a life of hospitality, and navigating the challenges of marriage in the ministry.
 For women enrolled in the Seminary Studies for Student Wives program, Wife of the Equipping Minister is a required class.

 Women in Church History.
 Taught by Dr. Candi Finch.
 (Tu/Th or Online) Three credit hours.

-This class surveys the many women in church history who have impacted their families, communities, and the world.
+This udacity review surveys the many women in church history who have impacted their families, communities, and the world.
 Dr. Finch introduces students to some of the little-known heroines of the Christian faith.
 This class is available for Graduate students and can be taken on campus or as a Flex-Access online course.

 Women’s Issues.
 Taught by Dr. Katie McCoy.
 (Wed/Fri or Online) Three credit hours.